mohamed-hisham-swidan/game-project/README.md

    cd game-project

 ##🎮 How to Play
  -Launch the game using the command above.
  -run the main file
  -chose play then game mode
  -just enjoy the game😐

 Battle against the AI, climb the leaderboard, and your progress will automatically save!

-🤝 Contributing
+##🤝 Contributing
-Contributions are welcome!
-If you want to optimize the AI, add new character classes, or enhance the CLI interface, feel free to open an Issue or submit a Pull Request.
+-guys pls issues i want to see any issue 🙃
+-pls someone help me chose the next feature should i add🤔

-👤 Author
+##👤 Author
-Mohamed Hisham - GitHub Profile
+Mohamed Hisham Swidan